Nyyks/JumpAndDie/README.md

 # JumpAndDie
-A simple Platformer for android Devices with over 30 Levels.
+A simple Platformer for android, windows and web Devices with over 30 Levels.
 You can use the Sourcecode if you want.

 ## Changelog